epfeffer/learn-python/README.md

-# python
+# Learning Python
-This repository is dedicated to my learning of python
+This document is a consolidation of Emily Pfeffer’s course notes from [Skillshare course]!(https://www.skillshare.com/classes/The-Complete-Python-Course-Beginner-to-Advanced/81017023?lessonsTab=on).